DETAILED ACTION

 Therefore, based on the teachings of Xu, it would have been obvious to a person of ordinary skill in the art, before the effective filing date of the claimed invention, to incorporate receiving a request message by the server with receiving message from the SEALDD server in order to enable the EAS server to discover other EAS/SEALDD servers.

-As to claim 15, Xu teaches wherein before the sending, by the SEALDD server, the response message to the EAS, the method further comprises: determining, by the SEALDD server, to provide a service enabler architecture layer data service for the EAS (“first network function may perform an EAS discovery process to discover the EAS”).
+As to claim 15, Xu teaches wherein the at least one processor of the SEALDD server further executing the instructions to cause the SEALDD server to determine to provide a service enabler architecture layer data service for the EAS (“first network function may perform an EAS discovery process to discover the EAS”).

 As to claim 19, the limitations of the claim are substantially similar or broader in scope to claim 9.
 Please refer to claim 9 above.